zrong/wiz2joplin/README.md

 ## !!!CAUTION!!!!

-wiz2joplin has only been tested in wizNote for Mac 2.8.7.
-AFAIK, the folder structure of the macOS and Windows versions of wizNote may be different.
+wiz2joplin 0.5 has only been tested in wizNote for Win with wiznote ver4.14.2, not test in wiznoteX. the folder structure of the macOS and Windows versions of wizNote is different, but maybe this version is also compatible for mac.

-If you can provide a pull request for wizNote of Windows, I believe it will be helpful to many people.

 ## Dependency